kirui93/Uber-Fare-Prediction/README.md

 Random Forest Regression performs better than Linear Regression in this case and therefore we will be using the Random Forest Regression Model to make predictions on the test dataset provided.

+## Next Steps

+1. Hyperparameter tuning for Random Forest Regressor
+2. Feature selection.
+3. Use other algorithms